-The fixation academics and bureaucrats have had for decades of making every building energy-efficient while downplaying the negative health consequences of breathing recirculated air to gain acceptance by the public is an example of academic, scientific, and political tunnel vision.
-The way to fix a long term and complex problem is not to ignore or simplify other variables in the environment that will be thrown out of balance by a simple fix.
-This short-sighted myopia is exactly what the poorly thought out push to make every building energy-efficient using energy consumption as the only variable in the equation is!
-Every year new standards and regulations by the very same groups mentioned above are issued to undo problems created by demanding energy efficiency.
+The fixation academics and bureaucrats have had for decades to make every building energy-efficient while downplaying the negative health consequences of breathing recirculated air is an example of academic, scientific, and political tunnel vision.
+The way to fix a long-term and complex problem is not to ignore or simplify other variables in the environment that will be thrown out of balance by a simple fix.
+Every year new standards and regulations are proposed to undo problems created by demanding energy efficiency be the most objective.

-Fresh air and natural light were sacrificed on the altar of energy efficiency.
-Healthy buildings for the people in them took a back seat to BTUs kilowatts and CO2.
-How many historic, well-built buildings destroyed or turned into sick buildings in the name of energy-efficient?
-Urbanites now live in energy-efficient tombs that kill.
-And, as always, the fixes to make buildings healthy will be costly and ultimately use more energy(1).
+The consequence has been building healthy buildings that have taken a back seat to BTUs kilowatts and CO2 for the fifty years.
+How many historic, well-built buildings destroyed or turned into sick buildings in the name of energy-efficiency?
+Today, urbanites live in energy-efficient tombs that kill.
+As always, the fixes to make buildings healthy will be costly and ultimately use more energy(1).

 Too many mayors of cities are deluged by a sea of bureaucrats chasing imaginary dragons as Don Quixote had.
 It takes a great mayor and support staff to see through the shenanigans of career bureaucrats eager to justify their existence.
 It takes an even greater mayor and staff to create a city government staffed by capable people interested in the city they serve and not just collecting a salary.
 Solutions that require multidisciplinary expertise and understanding will be few and far between as long as mayors look to institutions that focus on instant science and solutions.